Big Sur Elopement and Wedding Photographer | Lynn Lewis Photography

 • Meals - Look for both popular places you've always wanted to try and cheap eats.
 Balance the two out - one of our all time favorite meals abroad was this Korean pancake cart in Auckland called No.1 Pancake.
 And it cost us less than $10!
 For the US, search for Most Reviewed $ restaurants on Yelp.
 For countries that don't use Yelp, search "restaurants in ___________" on Google Maps or filter by Cheap Eats on TripAdvisor.
 If we notice that there's not many popular or raved about restaurants in a certain area, we'll just look for fast food restaurants to get by.
 Also, if you're traveling with someone, share meals!
 This allows you to also try more places without overeating or spending too much.

 • Grocery stores - While you should certainly try new foods abroad, you might also want to consider making some meals yourself or buying cheap ready made meals.
 Food can be one of the highest expenses of the trip.
 We bought 4 days worth of food for 2 people at Pak 'n Save in Scotland for a whopping total of...$40 USD.
 And guess what - we had the best meat pies, pulled pork sandwiches, and beef stew on our campervan adventure - plus some coffee, biscuits, and Kinder chocolates to snack on.
 Not bad for $40 huh?
+Certainly locations like Iceland are known for being expensive for food, so grocery shopping and cooking in a campervan can save you a lot of money.
 If you don't have the means to cook, stock up on bulk drinks and snacks to avoid making impulse purchases later on.

 • Public transit - If you're planning on taking public transit, make sure to look up what the ticket system is like.
 For example, in London you can get an Oystercard that you can use on multiple public transit systems.
 While you might notice there is also a Travel Oystercard, it is actually cheaper to get the regular card.
 If you're planning on using public transit from the airport, make sure you know where to purchase tickets with your credit card if you don't have foreign cash on you as soon as you land.
 If you do not have your SIM card yet, look up the public transit routes ahead of time so you won't get lost.